 Things to do in Greenwich

-- Get the IFS Cloud Cable Car from Royal Victoria Docks to Greenwich Peninsula and enjoy 360-degree views 90 metres above the Thames.
+- Get the IFS Cloud Cable Car from Royal Victoria Dock to Greenwich Peninsula and enjoy 360-degree views 90 metres (295ft) above the Thames.

-- Go where east meets west at the Meridian Line and visit London’s only planetarium at the Royal Observatory Greenwich to explore how scientists first mapped the seas and stars.
+- Go where east meets west at the Meridian Line and visit London’s only planetarium at the Royal Observatory Greenwich, where you can explore how scientists first mapped the seas and stars.

 - Packed with local traders, Greenwich Market is a hidden gem to find everything from quirky gifts to antiques.